Hello, I'm Kristi Knight.

 After a couple of hours with the experts at Koke Mills Springs Clinic in Springfield, Illinois, we learned what caused this fear in him.
 He had extreme anxiety related to food and anything going near his mouth.
 Because he had never learned to breathe through his nose, he had missed some of the key steps to learning how to eat.
 At this point, it couldn’t be re-learned.

 His fears were real and we had to do something to help him.
-We were given a list of recommendations for addressing the issues at hand, but first we had to deal with the anxiety.
+We were given a list of recommendations for addressing the issues at hand, but first we had to deal with the fear of food.
 Otherwise, all the other recommendations would fail.

-The first recommendation to address the anxiety was Neurofeedback/Biofeedback, because traditional methods of medicine was NOT an option for him, he could not swallow pills, nor could we hide them in anything with such extreme sensitivity to smell and taste aversion that had developed.
-We were DESPERATE to help him, and as other feeding therapy methods had proved unsuccessful, we quickly decided the Neurofeedback training was our best option.
+The first recommendation was Neurofeedback/Biofeedback, because traditional methods of taking medicine were NOT an option for him, he could not swallow pills, nor could we hide them in anything with such extreme sensitivity to smell and taste aversion that had developed.
+We were DESPERATE to help him, and as other feeding therapy methods had proved unsuccessful, we quickly decided the NeurOptimal(R) Neurofeedback training was our best option.

 The Training Results